PX4/PX4-Devguide/en/debug/gdb_debugging.md

 ## Hard Fault Debugging

-A hard fault is a state when the operating system detects that it has no valid instructions to execute.
+A hard fault is a state when a CPU executes an invalid instruction or accesses an invalid memory address.
-This is typically the case when key areas in RAM have been corrupted.
+This might occur when key areas in RAM have been corrupted.

 ### Video